govflow/govflow/docs/broadcasting.md

 # Broadcasting

-Broadcasting refers to sendign messages out of the system via any supported communication channel.
+Broadcasting refers to sending messages out of the system via any supported communication channel.

 Primarily, GovFlow broadcasts messages around the lifecycle of a service request.